State Reform School for Boys: Nautical branch

 In the 12 years the nautical branch was run, there were 2062 committed and 140 more transferred from the state reform school.
 The average age of the boys committed was 13.5 and the average time spent on the ship was between 10 and 18 months.
 Over this period, the average cost per student was twice the average cost per student at the state reform school.
 Besides their general educational studies and work on the ship, it was very difficult to find suitable work and there was little opportunity to do anything else.
 It was found that classification of the boys was impossible and, therefore, vicious and comparatively good boys were crowded together.
 The system as a whole wasn't suitable for the reformation of the boys.

-The Massachusetts Nautical School: a short-lived experiment in juvenile reform

-The Massachusetts Nautical School was established with the optimistic goal of cultivating a skilled class of sailors, particularly from among juvenile offenders.
-While it showed some promise during wartime, when there was both an "outlet and an incentive" for boys to join the maritime service, its long-term efficacy and wisdom were seriously questioned.

-Challenges and criticisms

-At the time of this critical report, the school ship housed 144 boys, maintained at an expense to the State nearly twice that incurred for boys at the Westborough State Reform School.
-Several fundamental issues plagued the Nautical School: